arvicco/moneydance-ruby/README.txt

 This produces ruby.ext in dist subdirectory.
 You can then install this file into MoneyDance menu: Extensions->Add->From file [Next>] Choose ruby.ext file.
+Ignore the warning that you're loading unsigned extension.

 USAGE